 Editing the Footer to change the site info details

-Usually the first thing that I get asked most when I get to this point is to how to get rid of the default 2013 footer, which is: “Proudly powered by WordPress.”
+Usually, the first thing that I get asked most when I get to this point is how to get rid of the default 2013 footer, which is: “Proudly powered by WordPress.”
 This can be easily done in the footer template, footer.php.
-With the details provided earlier in this post, in your Text Editor open up a copy of the footer.php from child theme’s copy.
+With the details provided earlier in this post, in your Text Editor open up a copy of the footer.php from the child theme’s copy.

-Lets take things step by step.
-Top most you will see a php tag, which is a computer’s way of understanding that the language to follow will be PHP, which is the language used by the server to interpret and execute the page and its commands before showing it in the browser.
-PHP is basically the server side scripting which is a smart way of dealing with the web based technology.
+Let's take things step-by-step.
+Topmost you will see a php tag, which is a computer’s way of understanding that the language to follow will be PHP, which is the language used by the server to interpret and execute the page and its commands before showing it in the browser.
+PHP is basically server-side scripting which is a smart way of dealing with web-based technology.
 You may think that there are so many languages out there and we are only talking about PHP.
 This is because WordPress is solely written in PHP and hence the reason for our emphasis on it.

-After the opening PHP tag, you will see comments about the template you want to make changes in, it’s location in the site.
+After the opening PHP tag, you will see comments about the template you want to make changes in, its location on the site.
 Then comes the closing PHP tag.
 Some HTML tags will follow with some helpful comments.
 Then some PHP tags will follow and in the end, it ends with the HTML tag.

 The reason for the usage of the HTML tags is that while WordPress is written only in PHP language, the browser does not understand the PHP language.
 What it understands is the HTML language.